-Immigrants often encounter challenges in education systems as a result of their difficulty with learning the native language (Guerrero 2004; Olsen 2000) and the ambivalent context of their reception by their local community, school, teaching, staff, and fellow students (Gitlin et al. 2003; Lee 1996, 2005; Ong 2003).
+Immigrants often encounter challenges in education systems as a result of their difficulty with learning the native language (Guerrero 2004; Olsen 2000) and their ambivalent reception by the local community, school, teaching, staff, and fellow students (Gitlin et al. 2003; Lee 1996, 2005; Ong 2003).
 While most official school policies and teachers talk about welcoming migrants, their practices are often different.
-In the US, for example, many schools often lack necessary English Language Learner (ELL) programs and qualified teachers (Gitlin et al. 2003), hold low expectations of their migrants students (Suarez-Orozco 1989; Trueba et al. 1990), and fail to provide translation services for migrant parents at school events or parent-teacher meetings.
-The problems faced by migrant students and their families in the US public schools often result in experiences of isolation and rejection, lower on standardized tests, higher drop-out rates, antisocial behavior and rejection by peers (Rong and Preissle 1998; French and Conrad 2001; Kirova 2001).
-Moreover, since cultural capital is context-dependent and cannot be fully transferred between societies, valuable familial cultural capital is often devaluated following migration (Gonzales, & etc. 1992; Gang, and Zimmermann, 2000).
+In the US, for example, many schools lack necessary English Language Learner (ELL) programs and qualified teachers (Gitlin et al. 2003), hold low expectations of migrant students (Suarez-Orozco 1989; Trueba et al. 1990), and fail to provide translation services for migrant parents at school events or parent-teacher meetings.
+The problems faced by migrant students and their families in US public schools often result in isolation and rejection, lower scores on standardized tests, higher drop-out rates, antisocial behavior and rejection by peers (Rong and Preissle 1998; French and Conrad 2001; Kirova 2001).
+Moreover, since cultural capital is context-dependent and cannot be fully transferred between societies, valuable familial cultural capital is often devalued following migration (Gonzales, & etc. 1992; Gang, and Zimmermann, 2000).

-The current paper aims to add another layer to this picture of complex relationship: that of the immigrants’ journey.
+The current paper aims to add another layer to this picture of a complex relationship: that of the immigrants’ journey.
 In today’s world, immigrants often go through a prolonged journey across several stops before arriving at their final destination.
-This journey, its length and nature, might also affect the students’ absorption and assimilation in their new surroundings.
+This journey might affect the students’ absorption and assimilation in their new surroundings.

 Different countries employ different types of immigrant absorption policies.
-The two most common models today are mediated absorption, where immigrants are required to go through absorption centers, like in Germany (Bendel 2014) and direct absorption, which allows immigrants to be integrated in society upon their arrival, like in France and the UK (Escafré-Dublet 2014).
+The two most common models today are mediated absorption, where immigrants are required to go through absorption centers, like in Germany (Bendel 2014), and direct absorption, which allows immigrants to be integrated in society upon their arrival, like in France and the UK (Escafré-Dublet 2014).
 Each of these models has its own characteristics, advantages and disadvantages, and they are based, at least partially, on different perceptions of the concept of nation and culture.
-Education systems are divided similarly, some sending immigrant students to designated classes during their first few years in the country, while others integrating them directly with local students.
+Education systems are divided similarly, some sending immigrant students to designated classes during their first few years in the country and others integrating them directly with local students.

 In some countries, these models are applied selectively for different immigrants, based on their country of origin and number of immigrants (Essomba 2014).
-In Israel, for example, immigrants from Argentina or from the United States make their own living arrangements and get absorption aid from the state.
+In Israel, for example, immigrants from Argentina or the United States make their own living arrangements and get absorption aid from the state.
 Their children are incorporated directly into classes with local students and get some extra Hebrew classes.
-Yet, immigrants from Ethiopia are sent, upon their arrival, into absorption centers, where they get assistant in housing, language lessons and other services that are designed to help them acclimate in their new environment.
-Their children study in their own designated classes for at least a year before being integrated into general classes and are offered after-school special classes at the absorption center.
+Yet, immigrants from Ethiopia are sent into absorption centers, where they get housing assistance, language lessons and other services designed to help them acclimate.
+Their children study in designated classes for at least a year before being integrated into general classes and are offered after-school special classes at the absorption center.